-Medicines are sometimes prescribed for conditions that are not mentioned in patient information leaflets.
+Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.
 Do not use LEXIVA for a condition for which it was not prescribed.
 Do not give LEXIVA to other people, even if they have the same symptoms you have.
 It may harm them.

 What are the ingredients in LEXIVA?

 Inactive ingredients: colloidal silicon dioxide, croscarmellose sodium, magnesium stearate, microcrystalline cellulose, and povidone K30.
 The tablet film-coating contains the inactive ingredients hypromellose, iron oxide red, titanium dioxide, and triacetin.